Log in

 I find that messages left on Kanban cards easily get lost.
 You might receive an email notification whenever someone tags you on a card, but it's not really an efficient way to communicate about your projects.
 Workstreams.ai allows you to have a consistent and accessible chat around your workflows.
 There's a "Task chat" on every card (most other Kanban tools call them "comments"), and when you tag someone, the notification comes through instantly on Slack.

-The board itself looks pretty slick too.
+The board itself looks slick too.
 The user interface is actually pretty similar to Slack's, so you'll feel right at home managing projects.
-Lists are called "Worksteps" and cards are called "Tasks," but they contain all the details and fields you would find in Trello or other Trello alternatives.
+Lists are called "Worksteps" and cards are called "Tasks," but they contain all the details and fields you would find in other project management apps.
 You can also add custom fields to cards, duplicate a card with just one click, and set up recurring tasks.
 It's everything you'd expect—but it all happens in your team chat app.

 Workstreams.ai pricing: Free plan for unlimited tasks and users that includes all core features; $9.99/month/user for the Pro plan that includes Workstep automation, calendar view, and due dates.

-Best Trello alternative for Kanban within Google Workspace
+The best Kanban software for using Kanban within Google Workspace

 Kanbanchi (Web, iOS, Android, macOS, Windows, Linux)

-Kanbanchi, our pick for the best Trello alternative for Kanban within Google Workspace
+Kanbanchi, our pick for the best Kanban software for using Kanban within Google Workspace.

-Kanbanchi isn't a Google product, but it's been specifically designed to work with Google Workspace, and it integrates really tightly with Google Calendar, Google Meet, Google Drive, Gmail, and other Google apps.
+Kanbanchi isn't a Google product, but it's been specifically designed to work with Google Workspace.
+So as you can imagine, this is a Kanban app that integrates really tightly with Google Calendar, Google Meet, Google Drive, Gmail, and other Google apps.

 So it's really confusing that the interface design looks exactly like a Microsoft product.
 It's uncanny: Kanbanchi looks like it could be a Microsoft Teams feature.
 But design aside, it feels like a product for Google loyalists.
 For example, you can click an Add to Google Calendar button on any card to copy task due dates to your Google Calendar, so you get notifications from there.
 It's also easy to attach files to cards straight from Google Drive, and the other way around: you can add your Kanban board to your Drive.
 And you can create cards for your Kanban board directly through Gmail by emailing a specific address.